pramonettivega/getting_started_ndp/getting_started.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-15%20172040.png?raw=true">

-More details can be found in the
+More details can be found in the notebook.

 The second notebook, contains code that performs a model training, leveraging on predefined classes that you can explore on the *unet* directory.
 Running the notebook will perform the following tasks: